enlightware/ferlium/README.md

-# Scriptli
+# Ferlium

+**Our mission: To bring the power of Haskell to the users of Python and Javascript**

-Scriptli is a small functional scripting language with generics and static typing (à la Standard ML).
+Ferlium is a small functional scripting language with generics and static typing (à la Standard ML).
 It aims at bringing the convenience of writing of Python, the safety of Rust, and the expressiveness of Haskell.
+It achieves so by borrowing the type system from Haskell, the syntax from Rust, and a simple mutable value semantics from [recent academic research](https://www.jot.fm/issues/issue_2022_02/article2.pdf).
+With that semantics, a function argument is either a value or a mutable reference to a value on the stack, and a simple borrow checker ensures memory safety.
+Functions always return values.

-Scriptli aims at being lightweight and interfacing nicely with Rust.
+Ferlium aims at being lightweight and interfacing nicely with Rust.
 In particular, it tries hard not to duplicate existing Rust types and functions when not strictly necessary (e.g., it doesn't have a boolean type distinct of Rust's `bool`).

 ## Key features